 (2) Of the 14 Board members:

-(i) Six members shall be licensed nursing home administrators who are practicing actively and have at least 5 years experience as licensed nursing home administrators, one of whom has experience with the Eden Alternative Green House or a similar program, if practicable;
+(i) Six shall be licensed nursing home administrators, one of whom has experience with the Eden Alternative Green House or a similar program, if practicable;

 (ii) Two shall be individuals who are not nursing home administrators but who are engaged actively in professions that are concerned with the care of chronically ill, infirm, or aged individuals;